Daniele Magro

-Daniele Magro (born April 14, 1987) is an Italian professional basketball player for Eurobasket Roma in the Italian Serie A2 Basket, second tier national league, as a center.
+Daniele Magro (born April 14, 1987) is an Italian professional basketball player for Pistoia Basket 2000 of the Italian Serie A2, second tier national league, as a center.

-Career
+Professional career

 The Padua native first played for local side Pallacanestro Piove di Sacco from which he was recruited by another Veneto club, Benetton Treviso - at the time one of the best Italian teams - to play for their junior team in 2003.

 Two Under 19 championship finals with Benetton followed in two years but in 2005 he left the club and joined Istrana in the amateur Serie C.

 After one year in Istrana he returned to his home to play for Gattamelata Padova, also in the amateur divisions.

 He was noticed by neighbouring club Reyer Venezia who invited him to train with the club in June 2007 with an eye of adding young players following new league regulations.

 He was later signed by Reyer, then in Legadue, and alternated between the Reyer Under 21 and Padova squads, losing the promotion playoffs for the third division with the latter in 2009.